LavirtheWhiolet/redgerra-search-phrase/README.md

 ======================

 <!-- description -->
-Search for the specific phrase in Internet as specified by Redgerra.
+Search for the specific phrase in files or in Internet as specified by Redgerra.
 <!-- end of description -->

 Requirements